corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Requires Stellaris 3.0.3 and disables achievements.

 Check each of the contained mods for an explicit list of incompatibility notes.
-Generally, this mod is incampatible with other mods that change worker jobs or built-in special event jobs, the Full Military Service species right, (most) society technologies, or changes to the Prosperity tradition.
+Generally, this mod is incompatible with other mods that change worker jobs or built-in special event jobs, the Full Military Service species right, (most) society technologies, or changes to the Prosperity tradition.

 ## Recommended Companion Mods

 The standard planet view has a very small graphic representing your planet's environment and its sky, and so sometimes it is hard to see the alternate sky backgrounds.
-This is paricularly true for the temperate planets: tropical, continental, and ocean.
+This is particularly true for the temperate planets: tropical, continental, and ocean.
 To solve that, I _**highly**_ recommend you use [Planetary Diversity - Planet View](https://steamcommunity.com/sharedfiles/filedetails/?id=1866576239) to expand the viewport.
 As a graphics-only mod, it can be added or removed at any time.
 It is also stand-alone, so it is not required to use the rest of [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).

 ## When to Install